- Should you get a guitar with 22 or 24 frets?

 Should you get a guitar with 22 or 24 frets?

-Just to name a few, the likes of Megadeth, Avenged Sevenfold and Children of Bodom all reach into the higher frets in their guitar solos.
+Bands like Megadeth, Avenged Sevenfold, and Children of Bodom all reach into the higher frets in their solos.
 Some players like Wes Hauch, Rusty Cooley and Jake Bowen take things even further, notching up 27 frets on their custom shop guitars.

-But the real reason many players like to hold the fort at 24 is the breathing room it gives you when fretting that high.
-It gets considerably more uncomfortable playing up at the 22nd fret where you run out of space.
-There’s also the case of fretboard familiarity: once you’re used to a certain number of frets, moving to any other setup can feel frustratingly unfamiliar.
+The real reason many players will choose a 24-fret guitar is the breathing room it gives you when fretting that high.
+The 22nd fret can feel cramped, especially on set-neck or single-cut guitars, whereas 24 frets give you more breathing room.
+There’s also fretboard familiarity: once you’re used to a certain number of frets, moving to any other setup can feel frustratingly unfamiliar.

 Do 22 fret guitars sound different to 24 fret guitars?

-In essence, the 22 fret guitar gives you two wider tonal extremities: the bigger, bassier and livelier sound of the neck pickup and the crisper, cutting edge of the bridge pickup.
-The difference between neck and bridge pickup tones on a 24 fret guitar are slightly more understated, and enough for some guitarists to opt for the sonic range of 22 frets.
+In essence, the 22 fret guitar gives you greater tonal range and contrast between the two pickups: the warmer, livelier sound of the neck pickup and the crisper, cutting edge of the bridge pickup.

 Responses & Questions